Fellowship, University of Washington, Infectious Diseases, 1977.

 The Vaccine and Infectious Disease Division (VIDD) of the Hutchinson Center is home to many researchers studying prevention of CMV and HHV-6 infections in the immunocompromised host and the role these infections play in the morbidity of HSCT.
 Dr. Michael Boeckh, Professor of Medicine heads research on CMV infection in collaboration with Dr. Steven Pergam, Associate Professor in Medicine.

-Dr. Corey is an attending physician in Internal Medicine and Infectious Disease at the University of Washington affiliated hospitals.
-He is a member of numerous committees and editorial boards in areas of infectious diseases, HIV infection, and HIV vaccines.
+Dr. Corey is a member of numerous committees and editorial boards in areas of infectious diseases, HIV infection, and HIV vaccines.
 He is a member of the National Cancer Institute Board of Scientific Counselors, Basic Sciences.

 American Epidemiological Society

 American Federation for Clinical Research

 Infectious Diseases Society of America

 Western Association of Physicians